CicutaSec/ShiroScraper-By-Lore/README.md

 • Injects A Custom Login To The CNC (IF BRUTEFORCE SUCCEEDED)

 • Port scans For The CNC Port (IF BRUTEFORCE SUCCEEDED)

+## ❗️ DISCLAIMER:
+Before One Of You DDOS Skids Go Out Happily Stealing Botnets, PLEASE Know This Is For Educational Purposes Only AND I DO NOT Condone Of DDoSing OR Hosting Any Sort Of Malware Including Botnets.

+### I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED WHILE USING THIS PROGRAM PLEASE USE AT YOUR OWN RISK!